gordon-rennie/refined-article/article.md

 Let's look at some more examples, and how our refinement types can be used with other libraries.

-> **_NOTE:_** It might seem strange seeing literal values in your predicate types, as in `Int Refined GreaterEqual[0]`.
+> **_Note:_** It might seem strange seeing literal values in your predicate types, as in `Int Refined GreaterEqual[0]`.
 Under the hood, the value `0` is being treated as a literal-based singleton type[^4], newly supported in Scala 2.13.
 >
-> If you are on a pre-2.13 version of Scala,  you must use a `shapeless` implementation instead, which is slightly less readable: ``Int Refined GreaterEqual[W.`0`.T]`` — refer to the `refined`docs[^1].
+> If you are on a pre-2.13 version of Scala,  you must use a `shapeless` implementation instead, which is slightly less readable: ``Int Refined GreaterEqual[W.`0`.T]`` — refer to the `refined` docs[^1].

 ## Refined In Action

 ### Compile Time Refinement

-`refined` has a nifty super power: we can infer refinement types at compile time without having to go via the smart constructor, which would require us to handle the error channel.
-This feature is available for any literal, `BigDecimal` or `BigInt`.
-We can choose to perform the refinement explicitly:
+`refined` has a nifty super power: we can refine values of any literal, `BigDecimal` or `BigInt` at compile time as their refinement type, and any failures will emit a compiler error.
+This is great for hard-coded values in configuration or test fixtures.
+We can either perform the refinement explicitly, like this:

 ```scala
 import eu.timepit.refined.refineMV